-How to Receive Reimbursement for CPAP Expenses by Your Health Insurance Provider
+How to Receive Reimbursement by Your Health Insurance Provider

-While we do not bill private insurance companies for the cost of your CPAP supplies, you can submit a request for reimbursement to your insurance company to cover your out-of-pocket costs.
-To help our patients with this process, we have outlined some instructions on how to file an insurance claim on your behalf for both CPAP and BiPAP supplies.
+While we do not bill private insurance companies for the cost of your supplies, you can submit a request for reimbursement to your insurance company to cover your out-of-pocket costs.
+To help our patients with this process, we have outlined some instructions on how to file an insurance claim on your behalf.

 Medicare recipients cannot submit claims for reimbursement on their own behalf.
 All Medicare claims need to be billed from an equipment company that contains a Medicare provider number.

 NOTE: Patient Sleep Supplies can only provide you with basic instructions on how to submit reimbursement.
 We are not responsible for determining the procedures and policies that insurance companies follow, so the accuracy of this information can not be guaranteed for your specific health insurance policy.
 Please ensure that you verify any information your insurance company before you submit a claim.

 Contact your insurance company’s member services department to ensure that they will allow you to submit a claim for out-of-pocket medical expenses.

 While speaking to your insurance representative, ask them what type of information they need regarding your claim.
 While some insurance companies may allow you to complete a generic claim form, others may have specific forms they want you to submit.